shelbyreese47/BuildAMinion/README.md

 ![image](https://media.git.generalassemb.ly/user/37826/files/f86aab80-05e6-11ec-956e-63f6ee28e630)

 **Unsolved problems or major hurdles you had to overcome**

+***Major Hurdles***
-- How to use flexbox to style the page how I wanted it.
+- How to use flexbox to style the page how I wanted it
+- How to solve discrepancies in the branches
+-

+***Unsolved Problems***
+- Mobile compatability!
+My game will look great on one phone, but awful on a different phone!
+    - It also looks great on the chrome 'iphone' but not on my actual iphone
+- Styling!
+    - The empty boxes aren't centered on the screen- they're centered on the div
+        - I know I can make the div 100vw to solve this, but then the mobile compatability really messes up
+    - The boxes next to Level 01 will not line up with the lower level boxes!